XiaoTaoWang/HiC_pipeline/INSTALL.rst

 ==================
 Install *fastq-dump*:

-We have included it in our distribution.
+I have included it in our distribution.
 Just make it accessible to your system.
 (Via the environment variable *PATH*)

 Install *samtools*: